vladplotnik/ordering-bff-sample/README.md

 ## Design guidelines

-Here’s a recommended design approach for a BFF application using NestJS modular approach:
+Designing a BFF using NestJS provides a structured and scalable approach to managing the communication between client-side apps and backend services.
+Here are some design guidelines to help you create an efficient and maintainable BFF application:

 - Identify functional areas.
 Break down your application based on its functional areas.
 For instance, consider creating a module for each backend service integration.
 - Create domain-specific modules.
 For each identified domain area, create a separate module.
 The provided BFF example includes several modules such as `location` and `store` correspond to distinct domain areas.